-The basic online stock transaction will set you back between the minimum of $4.95 and maximum of $9.95.
+The basic online stock transaction will set you back between a minimum of $4.95 and a maximum of $9.95.
 The actual price is 1 cent per share with a minimum and maximum value.
 You can find all the transaction costs and fees on their website.
 When it comes to ETFs, all transactions are free.
-The dream for any index investors as you really are paying very little for your portfolio.
+The dream for any index investor as you are paying very little for your portfolio.

 The trading fee is less than all the bank discount brokers unless you trade over 1,000 shares at a time.
 As per many of the discount brokers, using a real person to execute a trade is an extra $45.

 Mutual fund transactions are $9.95.
 If you are investing in mutual funds, such as the BMO Monthly Income Fund, make sure you understand all the fees that come with mutual fund investing.

 If your investing approach includes index investing, you should have your index portfolio with Questrade.
 With no purchase fees on ETFs, you can do monthly contributions, benefit from the dollar-cost averaging approach and have all of your money work for you.
 Rebalancing a portfolio with ETFs can be minimal if you sign up with the $50 trade commission rebate.

 |1¢ per share – Minimum $4.95 and Maximum $9.95 per trade

 |$9.95 / trade + $1 / contract